|

 part of Syria.

-(b) Turkish Alawis (or Alewis) who live in Turkey.
+(b) Turkish Alawis (Alewis or Alevis) who live in Turkey.

 They are two separate groups, with totally